Shabahat1/cyber-sec-labs/offensive labs/lab1/README.md

-This script is a command-line port scanner designed to probe a target server for open ports.
+This was my first ever lab related to CyberSecurity from TCM Security, This script is a command-line port scanner designed to probe a target server for open ports.
 It utilizes Python's low-level networking interface to establish TCP connections, effectively simulating the initial steps of a network vulnerability assessment.

 Key Features: